We redesigned access control to bring physical security up to the IT standard.

 Kisi devices automatically sync their local storage to the cloud.
 That means no matter what happens on-site, or even to the device itself, your data will be safe and sound and enables failovers to guarantee availability.

-AWS and our cloud architecture eliminate any single point of failure in your security system.
-We also added rate limiting to mitigate DoS attacks.
+GCP and our cloud architecture eliminate any single point of failure in your security system.
+We also utilize Web Application Firewall to mitigate DoS attacks.

 GDPR Compliance & Privacy Shield Certified